 No cyber security experience?
 No problem.
 Get up to speed on system analysis, enterprise networks, and ethical hacking with our foundation courses.
 Alternatively, if you have an IT background or computer science degree, round out your degree with our available electives.

-The goal of the course is to provide students with a fundamental understanding of cybersecurity and an in-depth understanding of penetration testing and ethical hacking.
-This course will include intelligence gathering, assessment of software vulnerabilities and weaknesses, cross-platform penetration testing, learning ethical hacking requirements, and data protection.
+To provide students with a fundamental understanding of cybersecurity and an in-depth understanding of penetration testing and ethical hacking.
+This course will include intelligence gathering, assessment of software vulnerabilities and weaknesses, cross platform penetration testing, learning ethical hacking requirements, and data protection.

-This course will give an in-depth look into the world of cyber-crime and digital evidence.
-Throughout this course, students will use industry tools to perform forensic analysis of crimes to learn about how to prevent, detect and respond to cyber-crime, cyber-terrorism and cyber-predators.
-This course aims to both inform students about the types of crimes that exist and teach them ways to catch those responsible.
+This course will give an in-depth look into the world of cybercrime and digital evidence.
+Throughout this course, students will use industry tools to perform forensic analysis of crimes to learn about how to prevent, detect, and respond to cyber-crime, cyber-terrorism, and cyber-predators.
+This course aims to both inform students of the types of crimes that exist as well as ways to catch those responsible even through virtual anonymity.